apache/nuttx/configs/stm32f746g-disco/README.txt

-  The STM32F746 is very similar to the STM32 F429 and many of the drivers in the stm32/ directory could be ported here:  ADC, BBSRAM, CAN, DAC, DMA2D, FLASH, I2C, IWDG, LSE, LSI, LTDC, OTGFS, OTGHS, PM, QEncode, RNG, RTCC, SDMMC (was SDIO), Timer/counters, and WWDG.
+  The STM32F746 is very similar to the STM32 F429 and many of the drivers in the stm32/ directory could be ported here:  ADC, BBSRAM, CAN, DAC, DMA2D, FLASH, I2C, IWDG, LSE, LSI, LTDC, OTGFS, OTGHS, PM, Quadrature Encoder, RNG, RTCC, SDMMC (was SDIO), Timer/counters, and WWDG.

-  Many of these drivers would be ported very simply; many ports would just be a matter of copying files and some serach-and-replace.
+  Many of these drivers would be ported very simply; many ports would just be a matter of copying files and some seach-and-replacement.
 Like:

+    1. Compare the two register definitions files; make sure that the STM32 F4 peripheral is identical (or nearly identical) to the F7 peripheral.
+If so then,
-    1. Copy the register definition file from stm32/chip to stm32f7/chip (making name changes as appropriate).
+    2. Copy the register definition file from the stm32/chip directory to the stm32f7/chip directory, making name changes as appropriate and updating the driver for any minor register differences.
-    2. Copy the C file from stm32/ to stm32f7/ (again with naming changes).
+    3. Copy the corresponding C  file (and possibly a matching .h file) from the stm32/ directory to the stm32f7/ directory again with naming changes and changes for any register differences.
-    3. Update the Make.defs file to include the new C file.
+    4. Update the Make.defs file to include the new C file in the build.

   For other files, particularly those that use DMA, the port will be significantly more complex.
 That is because the STM32F7 has a D-Cache